• Latest

 For example, if you have 100 employees and 10% are promoters, 5% are passives, and 85% are detractors, your eNPS would be 10% – 85% = -75%.

-2. Employee Turnover Rate: Your employee turnover rate is the percentage of employees who leave your company within a certain period of time.
-A high turnover rate can be a sign that your employees are not happy with their jobs or that your company is not a good place to work.
+2. Employee Turnover Rate: Your employee turnover rate is the percentage of employees who leave your company within a certain period.
+A high turnover rate can indicate that your employees are unhappy with their jobs or that your company is not a good workplace.

 3. Employee Satisfaction Score: The employee satisfaction score measures how satisfied your employees are with their jobs.
 You can calculate your employee satisfaction score by surveying your employees and asking them to rate their level of agreement with the statement, “I am satisfied with my job.”